 Martin Luther King declared that the arc of the moral universe is long, but it bends toward justice.
-As we approach the centenary of partition his words are apposite.
+At the centenary of partition his words are apposite.
 One hundred years of misery, injustice and dysfunctionality are of course nothing to celebrate.
-But on the eve of this centenary there has never been a more exciting time to be a United Irelander as the tectonic plates of British and Irish politics shift in the direction of unity.
+But on this centenary there has never been a more exciting time to be a United Irelander as the tectonic plates of British and Irish politics shift in the direction of unity.

 Now gone are the tired mantras from London that the six counties are as British as Finchley.
 The British government, despite the rhetoric, have implemented an economic and existential border down the Irish sea.
 Its media class increasingly appear to accept the case for Irish unity and the end of the union.
 Indeed, they grow more assertive in their calls to disengage.
 Before Brexit who would ever have predicted pro-unity comments like these from the four British establishment scribblers below?